 2. Ayam-Ya (アヤムヤ) — Chicken ramen with a Malaysian twist

-Ayam-Ya has quietly become one of the most popular halal ramen chains in Tokyo, with multiple locations including Shinjuku, Ikebukuro, and Ueno.
+Ayam-Ya has quietly become one of Tokyo's most beloved halal ramen shops.
 The name gives away their specialty — "ayam" means chicken in Malay — and these bowls are built on a Southeast Asian-influenced chicken broth that's unlike anything else in the Tokyo ramen scene.
+The Tokyo branch is in Shin-Okachimachi (the previous Okachimachi shop relocated here in February 2020); a sister branch in Kyoto Karasuma is the only other location.

 What to order